Gratitude 30 Day Challenge Ideas: How to Stay Positive and Feel Energized

 Day 30: Write about what made you happy today.

-Keeping track of the good things that happen each day can help you stay positive and motivated.[*] Gratitude notes and positive affirmations are wonderful to keep your mind focused on the goodness of life.
+Keeping track of the good things that happen each day can help you stay positive and motivated.[*] Gratitude journal prompts and positive affirmations are wonderful to keep your mind focused on the goodness of life in an amazing way.

 You made it through your 30 days of gratitude!
 Let's make practicing gratitude exercises a lifelong habit!